Tired-Fox/NativeUI/crates/css/README.md

 manually inside this crate.
 This crate is meant to keep up with the full browser spec and can be used by any application or library hoping to use a css parser of that calliber.

 Parsing is outlined with [CSS Syntaax Module Level 3](https://drafts.csswg.org/css-syntax/).
+Example project that sort of does this, but without decleration parsing. [css](https://docs.rs/css/latest/css/)